unbibium/png2petscii/README.md

 I got when I loaded the image into a JavaFX ImageView control.
 I couldn't get it to read pixels from the resulting image object.
-So, instead I'm loading it into a BufferedImage object, which is in a completely different branch of Java, but I have it working.
+So, instead I'm loading it into a BufferedImage object, which is in a completely different branch of Java, but it's an object I got working well enough to load the font into memory with it.

 Future plans
 ------------